microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-sendactivitynotification.md

 ### Example 1: Notify a user about a task created in a chat

 The following example shows how you can send an activity feed notification for a new task created in a chat.
-For more details, see [sending Teams activity notifications](/graph/teams-send-activityfeednotifications).
+For more information, see [sending Teams activity notifications](/graph/teams-send-activityfeednotifications).

 #### Request